-- 1. Go to the Configuration > Routing page and click Add/Import under Static Routes. - 2.
+- 1. Go to the Configuration > Routing page, select the IPv4 or IPv6 tab, and click Add/Import under Static Routes. - 2.
 To manually add a single route, select the Add individual route radio button, enter values for all fields, and then click Add Route.

 Destination Network Required.
 Specify the subnet IP address for which traffic will be routed.
 Subnet Mask Required.
 The subnet mask for the network where the clients reside (such as 255.255.0.0) Gateway Required.
-Gateway must be on the same subnet as the selected interface.
+IP address providing access from the proxy subnet to the client subnet.
+This address must be on the same subnet as the blade.
 Interface Required.
 The blade interface to be used for the static route.
 Only active interfaces are offered in the drop-down list.